john-science/mazes_of_erebor/README.md

 ### Motivation

+Let's learn C++.

-I wanted to learn C++, so I decided to build a classic text adventure game.
-This will be a text-only game involving mazes, probably in the arcade style.
-It will be built on `ncurses` and will only support Linux, Unix, or MacOS (this is a learning project, I see no reason to fiddle with Windows).
+We will build an old-school text-only adventure game.
+Let's try a maze-solving arcade game.
+It will be built using `ncurses` and I won't bother trying to support Windows.

+Each branch of this repository has an increasingly fun game.
+And for each branch we will have to learn more about C++ to create the game we want.

+### The Game - This Branch

+This branch has the simplest form of the game.

+1. Run the progam and a maze is printed to the screen.
+2. Press `enter` and a new (slightly larger) maze is printed to the screen.
+3. Type `q` to quit.